 Mortgage fraud is investigated and prosecuted by both state and federal law enforcement agencies.
 Under federal law, there is no statue specifically for mortgage fraud, although federal law enforcement authorities can prosecute these crimes under a wide variety of existing criminal statutes, including conspiracy, bank fraud, mail and wire fraud, and money laundering.

-The attorneys at Escobar & Associates have successfully handled many cases dealing with mortgage fraud and real estate fraud schemes.
+The attorneys at Escobar, Michaels & Associates have successfully handled many cases dealing with mortgage fraud and real estate fraud schemes.
 Mortgage fraud cases are considered white collar crimes in many respects.
 These cases often involve voluminous documentation as well as complicated financial and accounting issues.

 Unlike typical white collar crime cases, prosecutors often indict mortgage fraud cases as conspiracies with multiple defendants, which can include the buyer and seller, mortgage broker, real estate agents, and appraisers, and title agents.
 This type of indictment structure is also often used in drug trafficking conspiracy cases.
 Federal law enforcement agents are also increasingly using drug case techniques to investigate mortgage fraud, including using wiretaps and surveillance.